diolemo/autodl-irssi-wiki/Filter.md

 **freeleech-percents**
 > **Type:** Number list
 **Example:** freeleech-percents = 50,75
 **Description:** Some trackers have multiple levels of freeleech.
-Set a list of numbers representing the percentages (without the % sign) of the releases you want to download.
+Set a Number list representing the percentages (without the % sign) of the releases you want to download.

 **match-uploaders**
 > **Type:** Comma separated list